 pillow Tutorials

-Pillow Back with Hidden Zipper
+The BEST Pillow Back Tutorial: Hidden Zipper method

-There are lots of ways to finish off throw pillow covers.
-In this tutorial I will show you how to add a hidden zipper closure to the back of your pillows.
-I love using zipper closures on pillows because it lets me overfill the pillow, which is my favorite way for a pillow to look- soft, squishy and ready to be snuggled.
+Although there are lots of ways to finish throw pillow covers, this one is the BEST pillow back tutorial!
+I love using zipper closures on pillows because it lets me overfill the pillow.
+My favorite way for a pillow to look- soft, squishy and ready to be snuggled.
 The fabric band that covers the zipper acts as a design element, in addition to protecting the zipper.
 I have lots of kids who love to use my pillows for everything from forts to fights and covering the zipper helps prevent injury when pillows are thrown at an annoying sister, as well as keeping your hair safe from getting stuck if using pillows for movie night.
-If you prefer to watch videos- I have this full tutorial on my YouTube channel.

 • To make a Pillow Back with a Hidden Zipper you will need one piece of fabric cut to the same dimensions as the pillow front. (in this example it is an 18″ square), then cut into two pieces where you want your zipper to go.
 I typically like the zipper to sit just above the center of the pillow, but you can choose what suits you best.